otokarev/logstash-output-cassandra/README.md

-Currently this repository is abandoned, better maintenance you can get here https://github.com/eladamitpxi/logstash-output-cassandra/
+Currently this repository is abandoned, better maintenance you can get [here](https://github.com/eladamitpxi/logstash-output-cassandra/).

 # Logstash Cassandra Output Plugin